PALS Provider: Course

 What is the recommended dose of amiodarone for pediatric VT with a pulse?

-What is the maximum cumulative dose of lidocaine in pediatric resuscitation?
+What is the initial dose of lidocaine for ventricular arrhythmias in pediatric patients?

 High-quality CPR requires a compression rate of 90-100 per minute for children.